 In general, employees rated their knowledge of infection control as very good to excellent, however, their answers to more specific questions revealed gaps in knowledge.
 More than half of respondents (55%) said their knowledge about hand hygiene is "excellent" while the rest said their knowledge is "very good."
 However, when asked about the hand hygiene policy at Facility A, only 85% reported they should wash hands both before and after touching patients.
-Furthermore, only 55% said hand hygiene is "extremely useful" for avoiding infection, 40% said it is "useful," and 5% said the hand hygiene is "extremely useless."
-A total of 45% said they think their fellow employees consider hand hygiene as "extremely useful," 50% picked "useful" and 5% of respondents think their fellow employees consider hand hygiene "extremely useless" in avoiding infection.
+Furthermore, only 55% said hand hygiene is "extremely useful" for avoiding infection, 40% said it is "useful," and 5% said the hand hygiene as "extremely useful."
+50% picked "useful" and 5% of respondents think their fellow employees consider hand hygiene "extremely useless" in avoiding infection.